mnn2108/RandomizedOptimization/README.md

 DATASETS:

-I use the PhishingData.csv for the Part 1 of the project: Neural Network weight analysis.
+I use the dataset_38_sick_cleanup.csv for the Part 1 of the project: Neural Network weight analysis.

 NOTES: